 Expression levels of nuclear membrane proteins in tissue

-Transcriptome analysis and classification of genes into tissue distribution categories (Figure 8) shows that genes encoding nuclear membrane proteins shows a similar distribution between these classes as do all genes presented in the Cell Atlas.
+Transcriptome analysis and classification of genes into tissue distribution categories (Figure 8) show that genes encoding nuclear membrane proteins have a similar distribution between these classes as do all genes presented in the Subcellular Section.

 Figure 8.
-Bar plot showing the percentage of genes in different tissue distribution categories for nuclear membrane-associated protein-coding genes compared to all genes in the Cell Atlas.
+Bar plot showing the percentage of genes in different tissue distribution categories for nuclear membrane-associated protein-coding genes compared to all genes in the Subcellular Section.
 Asterisk marks a statistically significant deviation (p≤0.05) in the number of genes in a category based on a binomial statistical test.
 Each bar is clickable and gives a search result of proteins that belong to the selected category.

 Menon M et al., Single-cell transcriptomic atlas of the human retina identifies cell types associated with age-related macular degeneration.Nat Commun.
 (2019)